 - Let the total number of exposures be 4 but only 2 of which are on-source (e.g. we have offset the telescope to blank sky because the source is large or are chopping and nodding off-chip).
 The on-source integration time is 2t.
 The final S/N is sqrt(2) worse than case (2) and the same as an observation with 2 on-source exposures.

-In both imaging and spectroscopy modes the signal and total noise is calculated within a software aperture optimised to yield the best S/N ratio or within an aperture specified by the user.
-The 'optimum' aperture differs slightly for bright and faint sources (i.e. it depends on the dominant source of noise) but an effective compromise over a wide range of source brightness is 1.18 * FWHM for imaging a point source (see the notes associated with the IRAF routine noao.astutil.ccdtime for further information).
+The optimum aperture differs slightly for bright and faint sources (i.e. it depends on the dominant source of noise) but an effective compromise over a wide range of source brightness is 1.18 * FWHM for imaging a point source (see the notes associated with the IRAF routine noao.astutil.ccdtime for further information).
 This aperture contains 61% of the total signal for the assumed Gaussian PSF.
 (See the more details of the default aperture used in the AO case).

-In the case of a uniform surface brightness (USB) source the 'optimum' aperture simply defaults to an area of one sq arcsec.
+In the case of a uniform surface brightness (USB) source the optimum aperture simply defaults to an area of one square arcsec.
 Depending on the dominant source of noise, larger apertures will typically give higher S/N in the USB case.

-For spectroscopy, the equivalent length integrated along the slit that yields the best S/N ratio would be 1.4 * FWHM for a Gaussian PSF.
+For spectroscopy, the equivalent length integrated along the major axis (i.e., spatial axis) of the slit that yields the best S/N ratio would be 1.4 * FWHM for a Gaussian PSF.
 For computational simplicity, the ITC rounds this length to an integer number of pixels.

 When calculating the area enclosed by the software aperture in the imaging case, the minimum is 9 pixels.